 Compare and contrast what Source C and Source D tell us about the factors that influence the success of conflict resolution efforts.

-Using all the sources and your own knowledge, discuss the effectiveness of international and regional approaches to conflict resolution.
+Using at least three sources and your own knowledge, evaluate the effectiveness of international and regional approaches to conflict resolution.

-To what extent are human rights violated in the name of national security?
+Discuss the extent to which human rights are violated in the name of national security.

 Source A